Retinal Vein Occlusion: Causes, Symptoms, and Treatments

 Retinal artery occlusion vs vein occlusion

-A precise diagnosis is crucial to manage retinal vein occlusion (RVO) effectively.
-Eye care specialists use specialized techniques to confirm RVO and review the extent of retinal damage.
+Accurate diagnosis is essential for effective management of retinal vein occlusion (RVO).
+Eye care specialists use several diagnostic tools to confirm the condition and assess the extent of retinal damage.

 Eye dilation and retinal examination

-The diagnosis starts with a dilated fundus examination.
-Your doctor applies eye drops to widen your pupils and uses special instruments to examine the retina.
-Central retinal vein occlusion (CRVO) shows a characteristic “blood and thunder” appearance with extensive hemorrhages throughout all quadrants, cotton wool spots, and a swollen optic disk.
-Non-ischemic CRVO shows mild vein dilation and hemorrhages.
-Ischemic CRVO displays marked retinal edema and extensive hemorrhaging in all four quadrants.
-Branch retinal vein occlusion (BRVO) shows hemorrhages and edema only in the affected area.
+Diagnosis begins with a dilated fundus examination.
+Eye drops are used to widen the pupils, allowing detailed visualization of the retina.
+Central retinal vein occlusion (CRVO) often shows a characteristic “blood and thunder” appearance, with widespread hemorrhages across all quadrants, cotton wool spots, and optic disc swelling.
+Non-ischemic CRVO presents with mild venous dilation and fewer hemorrhages, while ischemic CRVO shows marked retinal edema and extensive hemorrhaging.
+Branch retinal vein occlusion (BRVO) typically presents with hemorrhages and edema confined to the affected retinal sector.

 OCT and OCTA imaging for macular thickness